Botanical and herbal products global regulatory

 • Traditional use registration

-• Involves assessment of mostly bibliographic safety and efficacy data.
+• Involves the assessment of mostly bibliographic safety and efficacy data.

 • Must have been used for at least 30 years, including at least 15 years within the EU.